 You can spend the points to grow a digital tree and, in parallel, the real tree is planted by Ant Forest.
 Users can also pool energy points together to plant larger trees.

-It has resulted in hundreds of thousands of trees being planted throughout China!
+As a result, hundreds of thousands of trees are being planted throughout China!

 “I think this kind of gamification will help individuals adjust their consumption behaviour – and positively impact the environment,” Luca added.

 The carbon footprint of every transaction

 The next day, he learned about another interesting initiative, this time from Sweden: Doconomy.

 Their mission is to trigger a behavioural change in consumers that will lead to lower CO2 emissions.

 How does a fintech startup trigger a behavioural change to such a degree?